Natural events are common in the Philippines. Should firms pay their employees when disaster occurs or when work is suspended?

 Should companies extend assistance to employees who are affected by a calamity?

 Should the employer send home its employees in the middle of a typhoon because the Government suspends work?

-What is your company’s practice during calamities?
-Feel free to share it in the comments section.
+What is your company’s practice?
+Feel free to share in the comments section.